FlagAI-Open/FlagAI/README.md

 ```

 ## Quick Start
 We provide many models which are trained to perform different tasks.
 You can load these models by AutoLoader to make prediction.
+See more in `FlagAI/quickstart`.
 ## Load model and tokenizer
 We provide the AutoLoad class to load the model and tokenizer quickly, for example:
 ```python